roxanageambasu/roxanageambasu.github.io/scalable-transparency-experiments.md

 at scale.
 Examples of questions we seek to answer include: What do advertisers target?, How do third-party Web trackers use the data they collect to target the users?, How spread is personalization and discrimination based on social data on the Web?, Do services share data with one another?
-Etc.

-Over the past couple of years, we have built a system, called XRay, that reveals data targeting by measuring correlation between specific data inputs (be they emails, searches, or visited products) with data outputs (such as ads or recommended products).
+To answer these and other questions, we have built a system, called XRay, that reveals data targeting by measuring correlation between specific data inputs (be they emails, searches, or visited products) with data outputs (such as ads or recommended products).
 Its correlation mechanism is service agnostic and easy to instantiate on various services.